symfony/symfony-docs/components/dependency_injection/definitions.rst

     $definition->getArgument($index);
     // e.g. $definition->getArgument(0) for the first argument

-The argument can be a string, an array, a service parameter by using the ``%parameter_name%`` syntax::
+The argument can be a string, an array or a service parameter by using the ``%parameter_name%`` syntax::

     $definition->addArgument('%kernel_debug%');

-If the argument is another container service, don't use the ``get()`` method to get the actual service, because it won't be available when defining services.
-Instead, use the :class:`Symfony\\Component\\DependencyInjection\\Reference` class to get a reference to the service available once the service container is fully built::
+If the argument is another service, don't use the ``get()`` method to fetch it, because it won't be available when defining services.
+Instead, use the :class:`Symfony\\Component\\DependencyInjection\\Reference` class to get a reference to the service which will be available once the service container is fully built::

     use Symfony\Component\DependencyInjection\Reference;